Izzazi/RISC-V/README.md

 # RISC-V
-RISC-V MC from course of processor architecture by MIET
+RISC-V MC from course of processors architecture by MIET